NextronSystems/asgard-manual/requirements/network.rst

 ^^^^^^^^^^^^^^^^^^^^

 Any connection within our products (with the exception of syslog over plaintext) is done via TLS.
-That means client and server certificates are used for the authentication between both products.
+Clients verify the server certificate used by the ASGARD Management Center when connecting.
 This ensures that no attacker can read any sensitive information if a Man in the Middle-attack-would-take place.

 Time Synchronization
 ^^^^^^^^^^^^^^^^^^^^